 About the Project

-During the 72-hour assessment period, each of the 5 participants recorded beat-to-beat changes in their heart with the Bodyguard 2, a professional-grade heart rate variability monitor.
+During the 72-hour assessment period, each of the 5 participants recorded beat-to-beat changes in their heart with the Firstbeat Bodyguard, a professional-grade heart rate variability monitor.

 This special device is designed to record each heartbeat with millisecond accuracy under the challenging real-world conditions of daily life.
 Data recorded by the device is then scientifically interpreted with the help of Firstbeat’s unique, machine learning-based physiological modelling techniques.